 Kevin said the SBDC forced him and his wife to “look critically at all aspects of our business.”

 The firm stopped doing pump work and concentrated on drilling, adding agricultural and geothermal work and larger projects.
-For the past two years, Clouser has drilled the most water wells of any Oregon company.
+For the past two years, Clouser has drilled more water wells than any other drilling company in the State of Oregon.

 “The SBDC staff has so much experience,” Helen said.
 “They gave us a fresh look at the business and have helped us streamline.”